uplift-ltd/nexus/README.md

     yarn lerna version

-That will create new version as needed and push the tags to GitHub.
+That will create new versions as needed and push the tags to GitHub.

 Go to [create a new release on GitHub](https://github.com/uplift-ltd/nexus/releases/new).